nerdswords/yet-another-cloudwatch-exporter/README.md

 YACE is currently in quick iteration mode.
 Things will probably break in upcoming versions.
 However, it has been in production use at InVision AG for a couple of months already.

+## Security

+### Supported Versions

+Only latest version gets security updates.
+We won't support older versions.

+## Reporting a Vulnerability

+In case of a vulnerability please directly contact us via mail - security@invision.de

+Do not disclose any specifics in github issues! - Thank you.

+We will contact you as soon as possible.

 ## Features

 * Stop worrying about your AWS IDs - Auto discovery of resources via tags